Play in the City of Calgary

 - Community Nature Adventure Playground (seasonal)

-Alternative playgrounds that use natural elements such as tree stumps, tree cookies, branches, twigs and rocks to inspire active and creative outdoor play, and connect people, young and old, to nature.
+Alternative playgrounds that use natural elements such as branches, twigs, rocks and other loose parts materials to inspire active and creative outdoor play, and connect people, young and old, to nature.

 - Mobile Adventure Playgrounds (seasonal)

 Dynamic spaces that contain a variety of materials and loose parts such as boards, tires, tape and cardboard that children are free to use to build, demolish, assemble and change their environments as they desire

 With over 1,100 playgrounds to manage and maintain, The City of Calgary work with community groups as improvements are needed.
 A new Community Playground Workbook is available as a starting point.

 Wide variety of exciting seasonal programs and special events that cater to children, youth and families, all led by our staff.

 Loose parts are moveable objects that children can carry, combine, put together and take apart in multiple ways.
 In a play partnership with Early Childhood Community Coalitions, loose parts are available in the following communities:

 - Bowness - MacIntosh Park, 7523 37 Avenue NW

 - Braeside - community park, surrounded by Braniff Green & Braniff Road SW

 - Copperfield - Copperfield School, 54 Copperstone Road SE